JanssenProject/jans/README.md

 to foster the development of enterprise digital identity and access management infrastructure.
-As the lead Contributors, the [Gluu team](https://gluu.org) drives the priorities on a day-to-day basis, governed and guided by the Janssen community Technical Steering Commitee.
+As the lead Contributors, the [Gluu team](https://gluu.org) drives the priorities on a day-to-day basis, governed and guided by the Janssen community Technical Steering Committee.

 There are several Janssen Components in different stages of development, from demos to stable releases.
 Janssen Project software has batteries included.
-You will find binaries, cloud native deployment assets, documentation and more-- enabling you to build a product or mission critical cybersecurity service with Janssen software.
+You will find binaries, cloud-native deployment assets, documentation and more-- enabling you to build a product or mission-critical cybersecurity service with Janssen software.

-If your enteprise needs Janssen for a production deployment, Gluu offers a commercial distribution of Janssen Project Components called [Gluu Flex](https://gluu.org/flex) and [Gluu Solo](https://gluu.org/solo).
+If your enterprise needs Janssen for a production deployment, Gluu offers a commercial distribution of Janssen Project Components called [Gluu Flex](https://gluu.org/flex) and [Gluu Solo](https://gluu.org/solo).